codewithmike01/MyPortfolioBlog/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps. 👷‍♂️
+To get a local copy by running and following  these simple example steps. 👷‍♂️

 ### Prerequisites